Lock screen overview (Windows Runtime apps)

 - Toast notifications

-Up to seven apps can have a lock screen presence at once.
-All seven apps can show badges and toast, but only one of those apps is allowed to show the text of its latest tile notification.
+Multiple apps can have a lock screen presence at once.
+Each of those apps can show badges and toast, but only one of them can show the text of its latest tile notification, though without any accompanying images.

 The lock screen is designed to show information that a user can take in with a glance.
 Users should not have to dwell on this screen to receive information.
 The best app candidates to be placed on the lock screen can convey understandable, context-free, summary information through only a badge and a logo icon.
 For example, a mail app that shows a badge with a count of unread messages would work well on the lock screen.
-An example badge (3) and logo icon (star) is shown in the image above.
+An example badge showing the number 3 next to the star logo icon is shown in the image above.

-When a user places an app on their lock screen, they're indicating that the information which the app provides is important to them, so the app should convey real-time information through the lock screen.
+When a user places an app on their lock screen, they indicate that the information which the app provides is important to them, so the app should convey real-time information through the lock screen.
 For instance, a communication app informs the user when they've received a message or when they're receiving a call.
-The app's lock screen presence should always reflect real-time information so the user can have confidence that they're seeing the latest status when they glance at their screen for updates.
+The user should have confidence that they're seeing the latest status when they glance at their screen for updates.

 Lock screen content simply mirrors the content of the app's Start screen tile or badge and does not require any additional API calls.
 However, because on the lock screen the badge sits next to a logo image rather than on a tile and only the text portion of a tile update is shown, some context is lost, and this can be a factor in whether your app is a good candidate to be added to the lock screen.

-Careful consideration should also be taken when choosing to show a detailed status (tile notification content) on the lock screen.
-Be aware that images in the tile update are not displayed on the lock screen.
+Careful consideration should be given to the possibility of your app being selected to show detailed status (tile notification content) on the lock screen.
+Images in the tile update are not displayed on the lock screen.
 Therefore, a social app that identifies the source of an update only through a contact's picture is not a good candidate to be shown on the lock screen because that context would be lost.
 However, an app with a text-driven calendar tile would work well.

 For more detailed information, see the lock screen section of Guidelines and checklist for tiles and badges.

-Note When a device is locked, your app does not need to declare lock screen capabilities to play sound or to show information about what is currently playing in the volume flyout.
+Note Do not declare lock screen capabilities just to play sound or show information about what is playing—that happens automatically.
 This applies particularly to music players.
-Unless your app otherwise meets the recommendations above and follows the lock screen guidelines, your app should not declare lock screen capabilities merely for sound playback because it will pointlessly occupy one of the limited lock screen slots, blocking an app which actually needs that slot to function properly.
+Doing so would pointlessly occupy one of the limited lock screen slots, possibly blocking an app which actually needs that slot to function properly.

-For your app to become a lock screen candidate, you must first declare its lock screen capabilities and elements in your app's package.appxmanifest file.
+For your app to become a lock screen candidate, you must first declare its lock screen capabilities and elements in your app's Package.appxmanifest file.
 In that file's XML structure, this information is added to the VisualElements element, unless stated otherwise.
-However, in what follows, we assume that you are using the Microsoft Visual Studio Express 2012 for Windows 8 manifest editor.
+However, in what follows, we assume that you are using the Microsoft Visual Studio manifest editor.

-Note These steps are detailed in How to show notifications on the lock screen.
+Note These steps are detailed in Quickstart: Showing tile and badge updates on the lock screen.

-If you use the Visual Studio Express 2012 for Windows 8 manifest editor, choose the appropriate Lock Screen Notifications option in the Application UI tab.
+If you use the Visual Studio manifest editor, choose the appropriate Lock screen notifications option in the Application tab.
 The choices are:

 - Badge: Your app can show only a badge on the lock screen.